Last updated: June 2026. We regularly update this based on the flights we take, and feed in the latest expert advice.

 Westward travel (like UK to US) is generally easier as you’re extending the day.
 Eastward travel (like UK to Asia) can be tougher as you’re shortening it.
 Plan accordingly with flight times.

 My mantra is that our goal isn’t perfect sleep, but enough sleep for all of us (R included) to enjoy our travels.
-From all the tips I’ve read, it’s clear that it’s important we are flexible, stay patient, and know that better sleep is usually just a few days away.
+From all the tips I’ve tested across multiple trips, it’s clear the biggest wins come from being flexible, staying patient, and knowing that better sleep is usually just a few days away.

 Allie, Jack and R x